zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 For the GoldenGate Cloud Service Workshop we will be using a compute Image that will represent your on-premises environment.
 In this image we have installed a 11g database that we will be migrating to our Oracle Public Cloud Database instance.
 The image also contains SQL Developer 4.1 that will be used to connect to both your local and cloud database.

 - Start your vnc viewer and enter the IP address of the Compute image noted above.
-	- **VNC Password:** `ggcs2017_`
+	- **VNC Password:** `provided by your instructor`

 	![](images/100/i24.png)

 - This is the 'On-premise' environment desktop.
-All the lab material is in the GGCS\_Workshop\_Material folder on the desktop - double click on this folder and review the contents.
+All the lab material is in the `GGCS_Workshop_Material` folder on the desktop - double click on this folder and review the contents.
 Note:
 	- This folder has scripts to start the SSH proxy and to start and stop the GoldenGate Cloud Control Agent.
 	- The keys folder:  You will use a private key to access the GGCS and DBCS instances.
 You will need the IP addresses of those environments after GGCS is up.
 	- The SQL Files folder:  These scripts are used in SQLDeveloper to generate transactional data, do row counts, and re-set your data if necessary for the DW.